-Instead, your goal should be to try to spend less than all monthly household expenses calculated by this calculator, and then use your budget surpluses to get out of debt as quickly as possible.
+Instead, your goal should be to try to spend less than all monthly household expenses calculated by this calculator and then use your budget surpluses to get out of debt as quickly as possible.

 Just imagine what it will be like to wake up early on a Monday morning -- not because you have to -- but because you can't wait to get to work at something you love without having to worry about how much it pays.

-If you are going to take the time and effort to create a household budget, why not take the necessary steps to insure that your efforts prove to be worthwhile?
-The first of those necessary steps, is to make a religious habit of recording every financial transaction that occurs in your day-to-day life.
+If you are going to take the time and effort to create a household budget, why not take the necessary steps to ensure that your efforts prove to be worthwhile?
+The first of those necessary steps is to make a religious habit of recording every financial transaction that occurs in your day-to-day life.